 This dramatized reading, prepared by a group of women from the ICMAB, explains the life and discoveries of some wise women of our history, to visibilize the role of women in science and encourage scientific vocations.

-We are happy to announce that the ICMAB website was the most visible CSIC website in 2018, according to the “Research centers websites ranking”, and rose from the fourth place to the second place in the total score, out of a total of 138 CSIC institutes websites.
+We are happy to announce that the ICMAB website was the most visible CSIC website in 2019, according to the “Research centers websites ranking”, keeping the same position than in 2018, out of a total of 138 CSIC websites.

 This year we have organized: